 - Working within an in-demand field, which could allow you to choose from a broad range of job opportunities.
 It can also mean better pay.

 - Having many different potential health care work settings to choose from (e.g. hospitals, long-term care facilities, clinics, surgical centers, schools, physicians' offices).

 - Enjoying the chance to meet new people and perform different tasks each day.

 - Having dynamic job responsibilities, which can allow you to enjoy continuous learning.

-Now that you have gained a thorough understanding of licensed practical nursing and all that it entails, your next step is to research the available schools and programs and find the post-secondary education that can put you on the path to an LPN or LVN career.
-Browse through this listing of available LPN and LVN programs, and take advantage of the opportunity to contact the schools that interest you for further information.
+Research the available schools and programs and find the training that can put you on the path to an LPN or LVN career.
+Take advantage of the opportunity to contact the schools that interest you for further information!